JustinSoflin/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 - **Timestamp:** 2025-05-06T20:54:23.3987908Z
 - **Event:** File tor-shopping-list created
 - **Folder Path:** C:\Users\labproject\Desktop
-- **File Name:** tor-shopping-list
+- **File Name:** tor-shopping-list.txt

 ---

 ## Summary

 On May 6, 2025, the user account labproject on device justins-tor-bro initiated the silent installation of the Tor Browser (v14.5.1), followed by its successful launch.
 Shortly after, the browser established an outbound network connection to IP 158.101.203.38 over port 9001, which is a known Tor relay port, confirming that Tor network usage occurred.
-Approximately 9 minutes later, a file named tor-shopping-list was created on the user’s desktop, potentially suggesting intent to engage in transactions through the Tor network.
+Approximately 9 minutes later, a file named tor-shopping-list was created on the user’s desktop, suggesting intent to engage in transactions through the Tor network.
 The sequence of these events indicates deliberate and covert usage of the Tor browser within the corporate environment.

 ---